 The Authority is committed to capital expenditure in future periods arising from contracts entered into at the balance sheet date.
-Capital expenditure committed at the 31 March 2019 for future periods equates to £421k (2017/1:£nil).
-The commitments relate to ICT projects.
+Capital expenditure committed at the 31 March 2019 for future periods equates to \pounds 421k (2017/18: \pounds nil).
+The commitments relate to ICT projects, see the table below: